motlaghi1/Messenger_app/sprint1.md

 1. The user navigates to the login page.

-2. The system displays a username field for the login form.
+2. The system displays a username and password field for the login form.

-3. The user enters a username in the username field.
+3. The user enters a username in the username field, a password in the password field.

 4. The user clicks the "Login" button.